Why is advertising a critical factor in the success of your company?

 - Penetrate the media with dynamic graphics and a clear message to take dominance over your competitors

-- Run your ads often enough so people will remember you
+- Ensure your ads and online content is viewed often enough so people will remember you

-- Execute a consistent marketing program (note: it is counterproductive to “start/stop” your campaign)
+- Execute a consistent marketing program (it is counterproductive to "start/stop" your campaign)

 - Capture and maintain market share with frequency, consistency, and strong messaging

 The most successful companies use an integrated approach to: